corbindavenport/imageshare/README.md

 ### Credits

+Game title detection for Nintendo 3DS images uses a database published by [3dsdb.com](http://3dsdb.com/).
 The ImageShare icon and logo is based on [Cloud arrow up fill](https://icons.getbootstrap.com/icons/cloud-arrow-up-fill/) from Boostrap Icons.